Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 |N/A

-This is a breakdown of current recommendations and price targets for Resideo Technologies and Latch, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for Resideo Technologies and Latch, as reported by MarketBeat.com.

 |Sell Ratings